Note: This article is part of our Basic Banking series, designed to provide new savers with the key skills to save smarter.

-Why you need both checking and savings accounts
+Why you need both a checking and a savings account

-A well-organized financial life requires both kinds of accounts.
+A well-organized financial life requires both a checking account and a savings account.
 A savings account is the perfect place to keep an emergency fund or to stash away money you’re saving for specific things.

 “Besides the emergency fund, you may have savings goals, like a down payment for a house or money for a vacation,” says Tumin.
 “A savings account is a good type of product for that.”

 You also need a checking account to keep your money for daily expenses and bill paying.
-This is also the account where your income lands.
+This is also the account where you deposit your regular income.
 You can link your checking account to your savings account to quickly transfer money between them.